abranch307/BionicBallerina/README.md

   15. Logic Level Converter (Bi-directional 3.3V to 5V)

 For more details about the project and setup, open Operations_Maintenance_Manual in /Documenation directory Feel free to view/download src files.
-Our graphical user interface was written in C# using the .NET Framework and Windows Form, while the code for our microcontrollers was written in C++
+Our graphical user interface was written in C# using the .NET Framework and Windows Form, while the code for our microcontrollers was written in C/C++